 Patient stories are key to any awareness campaign.
 Nothing like a human being standing up and letting you know about their experience.
 Many are positive examples of how they are overcoming their trials and tribulations, others tell stories of a struggle.
 They all have different styles, some are the ‘kick ass’ type stories, some are just thankful, some are reflective – all of them are perfectly acceptable.
 I normally like to place myself somewhere in the middle with phrases like “I’m still here“, although I can veer left and right when the mood takes me!

 Because of my social media footprint, I get a lot of private messages from people across the globe.
 Many are from people who have no wish to go public and that’s fine.
 Many are from people who value my opinion and that’s humbling.
-On forums, you can get 50 answers, with me you normally only get one (even if it’s a “I don’t know”).
+On forums, you can get 50 answers (all well meaning ones), with me you normally only get one (even if it’s a “I don’t know”).
 Most are fairly easy to answer, just a link to something or asking for one of my articles they can’t seem to find.
 Some are a bit trickier but I get there in the end.
 Some are pretty worrying and really difficult to answer.
 And nearly all of them amplify something we already know ……. despite some tremendous medical advances, there’s still a lot of unmet needs for Neuroendocrine Cancer patients, in particular access to NET specialists, access to the best and latest proven treatments and follow-up support for those affected by their experience (physical and mental).
 I’m talking in a global sense including countries perceived to be advanced in medical terms.

 Take ‘A’ for example.
 This patient has a classic well differentiated Small Intestinal NET (Si NET) with lymph node metastasis.
 That resulted in fairly complex abdominal surgery that many of us will have had (including myself).
 For the past year, this patient has struggled with no follow on support, no dietary advice and has been left alone.
 This patient told me he is actually receiving his follow on advice from my blog site.
 This patient is also struggling on the emotional side because people say he looks rather well and have commented that he must have been wrongly diagnosed but at least is now “cured“.